IPSME- Idempotent Publish/Subscribe Messaging Environment

-IPSME does not specify any limitations on message content.
-Participants speak their own protocol and only those participants that understand the message will be able to process it \ie partitioning the semantic and syntactic space into any number of separate spaces.
-This means adhering to the IPSME conventions is minimally invasive for existing systems, since they can continue to speak the protocol that was previously implemented, but over a IPSME dataspace instead.
-A vital part of IPSME is that if a participant doesn't understand a message, it simply drops the message and continues processing.
+Rather than trying to obtain interoperability by enforcing a predefined structure or data model in messages~\cite{eugster2003-pubsub}, IPSME does not specify a format for message content \ie it is possible to use strings, binary or any of the topic-, content- or type-based \mbox{pubsub} schemes~\cite{eugster2003-pubsub}.
+By not specifying message content IPSME avoids having a predetermined `expressiveness'~\cite{carzaniga2001-designwide}, perhaps having many simultaneously.
+Participants send messages in their own protocol and only participants that understand those messages will be able to process them \ie partitioning the semantic and syntactic space into any number of separate spaces.
+One of the main tenets that enables interoperability for IPSME is the interest management of each participant; if a participant does not understand a message, it simply drops the message and continues processing.
 This can lead to scenarios where certain participants might want affirmation that another participant has received the message.
-It is possible to send acknowledge messages through IPSME, but how such an acknowledgment is defined is beyond the IPSME specification.
+It is possible to send return messages (\eg Remote Procedure Calls or Acknowledges) through IPSME, but such a return is not defined in the IPSME specification.
+The IPSME conventions are minimally invasive for existing systems, since those systems can continue to speak the protocol that was previously implemented, but can be externally bound to a ME.